lumynou5/C-Compiler-Junk/README.md

 Trying to access a variable that hasn't assigned before causes compilation error.

 The program will output LLVM IR into stdout.
+You may redirect the output into a file and run it with `lli`.